The Light Cinemas: COVID-19 pandemic and reopening

 Following the nationwide UK COVID-19 lockdown in March 2020, cinemas across the country were forced to close.
 They were briefly able to reopen from August 2020, but following the imposition of a second and later a third lockdown in England, they were forced to close again.

 In May 2021, fourteen months after their initial closure, The Light cinemas were able to open again.
 This month also saw them open their eleventh UK venue in Sittingbourne.

-The economic impacts of the coronavirus pandemic also destroyed the chain's hopes of opening a venue in Nottingham.
+The economic impacts of the coronavirus pandemic also hurt the chain's hopes of opening a venue in Nottingham.
 Plans in the city fell apart when shopping centre company Intu, leaders on the transformation project, went into administration in June 2020 due to the pandemic.

 Despite this setback, Pullinger maintained that The Light was "actively seeking" a venue in Nottingham, with the chain offering an ‘expanded’ offering to new sites.
 This included not just cinema screenings, a café and bar, but also bowling, mini-golf, interactive darts, climbing facilities and karaoke.
 The first site to offer these new facilities was based in Banbury, and opened in 2022.
 In 2023, the chain’s 13th site was opened in Redhill, Surrey, including these facilities and also introducing for the first time axe throwing, curling and duckpin bowling.